iRon7/Join-Object/README.md

 Fischer Meyer
 ```

-A self join example creating new name and manager properties:
+A self join example creating a new name and manager properties:

 ```powershell
 PS C:\> $Employees